5 Best Weighted Push-ups and Their Benefits

 3. Push-up to Row

-4. Triangle Push-up (Using a Vest)
+4. Triangle Push-up

-5. Decline Push Ups (Using a Backpack)
+5. Decline Push Ups

 1. T Pushup

-How to do a T Pushup:
+Steps to Perform a T Pushup:

 1. Holding one dumbbell in each hand, get into a high plank position.